 Leslie Timmins is the author of the chapbook The Limits of Windows (The Alfred Gustav Press, 2014) and Every Shameless Ray (Inanna Publications, 2018).
-Shortlisted for the Montreal International Poetry Prize, winning honours in magazines in Canada and the United States, and published in numerous magazines and anthologies, her poems are strongly influenced by the years she spent living in Europe and the Canadian Rockies, as well as by activism and a decades-long Vipassana (insight) meditation practice.
+Shortlisted for the Montreal International Poetry Prize, winning honours in magazines in Canada and the United States, and published in numerous magazines and anthologies, her poems are strongly influenced by the years she spent living in Europe, the Canadian Rockies, and beside the Salish Sea, as well as by activism and a decades-long Vipassana (insight) meditation practice.

 Leslie currently works as an editor, writes reviews for Event magazine, and is a member of the powerful powerX6 writing collective.
-For several years she has volunteered with WRAP, the Women Refugees Advocacy Project, petitioning government to provide effective trauma care and family reunification for female Yazidi refugees in Canada.
+For several years she has volunteered with WRAP, the Women Refugees Advocacy Project, petitioning government to provide effective trauma care for female Yazidi refugees to Canada, survivors of captivity by ISIS.

 Q&A About Writing Poetry